Pilot in Kobe Bryant crash was probably disoriented, say investigators | Malay Mail

 The NTSB said there had been “inadequate review and oversight” of Island Express’s safety management processes but it was not considered an unsafe operator overall.

-“We did not find significant glaring issues with the organization,” Sumwalt said.
+“We did not find significant glaring issues with the organisation,” Sumwalt said.

 “They had cancelled a number of flights due to weather and that’s what we want companies to do.”